xcashd

 offers skipping these calculations for old blocks.
 In other words, it's a mechanism to trust xcashd

-binary regarding old blocks' PoW validity, to sync up faster.--block-sync-size
+binary regarding old blocks' PoW validity, to sync up faster.

 .
 Intuitively, the more resources you have, the bigger batch size you may want to try out.
 Example: ./xcashd --block-sync-size=500